 Part of me is a bit jealous that they have such nice photos for their Instagram.

 But a bigger part of me is not envious of the extra-large suitcases they are lugging around.
-I’m sure there are multiple gorgeous dresses in their suitcases for other photo opportunities.

 Instead of bringing clothing for one-off photoshoots, bring a travel wardrobe where you can mix and match to create different looking outfits.
-A different top to match with a different bottom (pants or skirt) can create a completely new look!
+A different top to match with a different bottom (pants or skirt) can create a completely new look.

 Like I mentioned in the last point, my minimalist travel wardrobe consists of three to four sets of clothing.
 I can create at least 16 different looks depending on how I style my clothes.
 I can still be somewhat stylish and not travelling with an overweight suitcase!